rsmith531/online_hours_tracker/CONTRIBUTING.md

 The file lives at `~/projects/workday_tracker/ecosystem.config.cjs`.

-1. Add a new app object to the array with a unique `name`.
+1. Add a new app object to the array with a unique `name`

-2. Set the port to an available port.
+2. Set the `cwd` to the path of the project installation.

-3. Change the script to the Nuxt build output in the new instance directory.
+3. Set the port to an available port matching the one in the Caddyfile.

 4. Update the log file paths.

+5. Set environment variables where appropriate.

+6. Don't forget to run `pm2 start ecosystem.config.cjs` from the `/workday_tracker` directory for the changes to take effect.